Yan Yan Chan

 Yan Yan Chan (ရန်ရန်ချမ်း, [jàɰ̃ jàɰ̃ tɕʰáɰ̃]; born 5 December 1979) is a Burmese hip hop singer, pioneer of Burmese hip hop, and pro-democracy activist.
 He is a founding member of Acid, Burma's first hip hop group.
-He is also one of the coaches from The Voice Myanmar.
+He is also one of the coaches from The Voice Myanmar, a reality television singing competition.

 Early life and education

 Yan Yan Chan was born on 5 December 1979 in Yangon, Myanmar to parents Thant Zin and his wife Khin Mu.
 He is the elder of two children, having a younger sister Suzan Nway.
 He attended high school at Basic Education High School No. 6 Botataung.

 "Beginning"

 In 2000, Acid released Burma's first hip-hop album.
 Despite predictions of failure by many in the Burmese music industry, the album, Beginning, remained in the number one position of the Burmese charts for more than two months.
 A Democratic Voice of Burma reporter described his music as blending a "combative, angry style with indigenous poeticism".
 The band's repertoire has been said to contain many "thinly veiled attacks on the regime".
 The Independent stated that while the band "focused on the mundane, their lyrics inevitably touched on the hardships of life in Burma, drawing them into dangerous territory."